-If you are interested in continuing a language you studied in high school or plan to start studying a new language, the first year is a great time to take it.
+Your first year is a great opportunity to continue a language you studied in high school or begin studying a new language.
 If you are planning to study abroad in a foreign language program as a sophomore or in the summer after your first year, you should take a language course in your first semester.
-In addition, students planning to study in the college of Arts and Letters or pursue a supplementary major in the Keough School of Global Affairs are highly encouraged to begin their language study as soon as possible.
+In addition, students planning to study in the College of Arts and Letters or pursue a supplementary major in the Keough School of Global Affairs are highly encouraged to begin their language study as soon as possible.
 See the Language Requirements and Language Placement pages for more information on selecting a language course.

 I am concerned about my language placement.
 Can I take a lower-level course?

-I am a bit concerned about the academic challenges I will be facing at Notre Dame.
+I am a bit concerned about the academic rigor I will be facing at Notre Dame.
 Do you have recommendations on how I can improve my study skills?

-I am planning to take calculus at Notre Dame but did not take it in high school.
+My first-year curriculum requires Calculus and Chemistry.
+I did not take the AP level of these courses in high school.
 How can I prepare myself?

 Can I study abroad?
-Will my study abroad plans affect my first-semester courses?
+Will my plans to study abroad affect my first-semester courses?